Blog

 Appearance: Light to medium ruby red colour.

-Aroma: Aromas of red fruits, such as cherry and raspberry, are often accompanied by subtle floral notes and hints of Mediterranean herbs.
+Aroma: Aromas of red fruits, such as cherry and raspberry, often accompanied by subtle floral notes and hints of Mediterranean herbs.

 Palate: On the palate, Mavro offers flavours of fresh red berries, a touch of spice, and earthy undertones.
 The wine’s soft tannins and moderate acidity make it smooth and easy to drink.